Our resident fruit expert answers a reader’s question on the apparent disappearance of a heritage berry variety which goes by many names.

 Q.When are winberries in season and why do we not hear alot about them anymore?

-(Mrs Carolyn Briggs-Conway, 6 October 2008)
+(Mrs Carolyn Briggs-Conway, 6 October 2020)

-Originally largely regional names, people obviously kept the name for these delicious berries that they were used to when they moved, so there is now considerable confusion as a result, with a lot of people firmly convinced that they are all different fruits!
+Originally largely regional names, people obviously kept the name for these delicious berries that they were used to when they moved.
+There is now considerable confusion as a result.
+A lot of people firmly convinced that they are all different fruits!

-A Little Bit of Botany
+A Little Bit of Winberry Botany

 Until fairly recently, there were plenty of recipes for winberries, particularly amongst country-folk, but with the growth of supermarkets and imported ‘proper’ fruit, like many of the old staples, the blaeberry seems to have fallen out of favour – at least until now.